DilanCF/CMSC412_notes/lecture/Lecture15.md

 ![Alt text](img/Lecture15/image-50.png)

-Need to keep trck of free frames in memory management
+Need to keep track of free frames in memory management

-If thee are not enough free frames, we simply dont load or create space
+If thee are not enough free frames, we simply don't load or create space
 * Get rid of some of the allocated spaces

 ![Alt text](img/Lecture15/image-51.png)

-For each memory reference, we may neeed to go into he memory twice
+For each memory reference, we may need to go into he memory twice

-Whn we execute programs, we normally do them sequentilly
+When we execute programs, we normally do them sequentially
-* must we go to the page table for every one of the instrutions?
+* must we go to the page table for every one of the instructions?
   * Instead, save our spot in the translation and go from there

 ![Alt text](img/Lecture15/image-52.png)

 These are usually not very large

-Seperate one for every process?
+Separate one for every process?
-* Page number will keep procesID for where its from
+* Page number will keep process ID for where its from

 TLB is implemented as part of the CPU

 How o we find if there is a page number in there or not

-Need to do it fst enouugh to justify its existence
+Need to do it fast enough to justify its existence

 Anytime we go to main memory, we keep a copy of the page that was just fetched with page and page frame number